 identity, men in counseling, and disability issues.

 Karen Weddle-West, Ph.D.
 University of Tennessee (1982).
-Cultural diversity, minority teachers, child psychology,
+Cultural diversity; Minority teachers; Child psychology;

-data analysis with statistical and data mining approaches; comparison of different
+with statistical and data mining approaches.

 Stephen Zanskas, Ph.D.
 Michigan State University (2007).
 Development of consultation skills in graduate